AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-Finitism.md

 - [On First-Order Sentences without Finite Models](https://www.jstor.org/stable/30041729) by Marko Djordjević

 talks about them.
 Really, he only considers variations of two such axioms.
-The first is the assertion that there exists a total, irreflexive order, <, such that, for any x, there exists a y s.t. x < y.
-The other defines a successor function, stating there exists a total, injective function, S : ℕ → ℕ, meeting a few conditions.
+The first is the assertion that there exists a total, irreflexive order, `<`, such that, for any `x`, there exists a `y` s.t. `x < y`.
+The other defines a successor function, stating there exists a total, injective function, `S : ℕ → ℕ`, meeting a few conditions.
 Both provide obvious methods for iteratively making more and more elements.
 Without a countable model, we can't satisfy them.

 To me, the infinite nature comes from a combination of totality + uniqueness + saturation.
 The saturation states that everything in the theory has to be part of what we're modeling.
 The uniqueness prevents us from reusing elements during a construction.
 The totality ensures we can never stop the construction.
 To get finite variants, we could remove any of these, but I think removing totality will respect the spirit of the original construction more than the alternatives.
 If we did this for natural numbers, we'd get something like;

 Natural numbers
 - exists a non-total, injective function `S : ℕ → ℕ` s.t.
-  - `∀ n : ℕ . n ∉ S+ n`
+  - `∀ n : ℕ . n ∉ S⁺ n`
-    - where `S+` denotes the transitive closure of `S`
+    - where `S⁺` denotes the transitive closure of `S`
   - and the element `n` such that `S n` is undefined is, if it exists, unique.

 we could rephrase this in terms of predecessor instead.

 - exists at most one distinguished element 0
-- exists a non-total, injective function P : ℕ → ℕ s.t.
+- exists a non-total, injective function `P : ℕ → ℕ` s.t.
   - `∀ n : ℕ . n = 0 | ∃ y .
-P x = y
+P x = y`
-  - `∀ n : ℕ . n ∉ P+ n`
+  - `∀ n : ℕ . n ∉ P⁺ n`

 These definitions are essentially duel to each other.
 In the first, we define a unique total ordering descending from a maximal element; in the second we define the same ascending from a unique minimal element.